Grettis saga: Place-names

 Grettir Ásmundarson was reported to have been from Bjarg in Miðfjörður.
 At Bjarg, Grettir Ásmundarson always had refuge with his mother Ásdís.
 Many place names in the neighbourhood of Bjarg and indeed throughout the county bear the name of the outlaw e.g. Grettishaf, Grettistak and Grettishöfði at Arnarvatn.

 Grettisfærsla

-The late fifteenth century manuscript Eggertsbók contains the sole surviving text of Grettisfærsla, a poem concerning a character called Grettir which is mentioned in chapter 52 of Grettis saga.
-The poem is notable for its thematic focus on sex and the "indiscriminate sexuality" of its protagonist, expressed in direct, non-euphemistic language.
+The late fifteenth-century manuscript Eggertsbók contains the sole surviving text of Grettisfærsla, a poem concerning a character called Grettir which is mentioned in chapter 52 of Grettis saga.
+The poem is notable for its thematic focus on sex and the "indiscriminate sexuality" of its protagonist with both men and women, and even animals, expressed in direct, non-euphemistic language.

 Rímur

 Grettis saga inspired a number of Icelandic rímur: